apexfarm/ApexTestKit/README.md

 #### 3.1 Rule List vs Rule Set

-Rule `List<>` can sequentially assign values to records created.
+With rule `List<>`, `fields()` can sequentially assign values to records created.
 Use List<Object> instead of List<String> whenever there is no need of ATKFaker interpolation, because it will consume less CPU limit.

 ```java
 ATKWizard.I().wantMany('SomeObject__c')